 Firstly, what is this “underemployed” group?
 Though most governments do a great job of reporting the unemployment rate, they all do a terrible job of reporting the total numbers i.e. unemployed and underemployed.
 The underemployed are those workers only marginally attached to the workforce either because their companies have scaled back hours or they are working at a job well below their training.

-The point of this is this!
-Joseph Schumpeter, the man the coined the phrase “creative destruction”, purported that when new technologies take over, people in specific employment sectors get employed elsewhere.
-For example, with the establishment of the assembly line of the industrial revolution, people working on horses when the automobile was invented went off to go work on these assembly lines or went to build roads.
+The point of this is this?
+Joseph Schumpeter, the man that coined the phrase “creative destruction”, purported that when new technologies take over, people in specific employment sectors get employed elsewhere.
+For example, with the establishment of the assembly line of the industrial revolution, people who were working with horses when the automobile was invented went off to go work on these assembly lines or went to build roads.
 But in my opinion, and there are a slew of economists now saying the same thing, that this movement and displacement of employees to new jobs because of technology, may not happen this time.
 We are now in a state of “destructuralization”.

 What is structure?
 Structure is ” the arrangement of and relations between the parts or elements of something complex”.
 So for example think about the total healthcare system, or the dissemination of news.
 More specifically, think about the distribution of film.
+This is an established structure, inside of the large entertainment sector.
 In the dark ages, you would go to something they called a “video store” like Blockbuster, to rent a movie.
 This was already a disruptive innovation to cinemas.
-You would enter the store and search through literally thousands of titles, likely be upsold on some junk food and off you returned home.
+You would enter the store and search through literally thousands of titles, likely be up-sold on some junk food and off you returned home.
 This was displaced briefly by a mail system to return your videos, which lasted about an hour, which was in turn was supplanted by Netflix – no need to go anywhere, on-demand delivery to your TV, where and when you wanted it.
 So where did all those Blockbuster employees go to work?
 Putting aside Terantino, who became a famous film director, I suspect the rest of them did not go to work at Netflix, nor anything to do with Netflix.

 So unlike the Schumpeter-well-embraced model, now when McDonald’s brings in kiosks to take your order, likely McDonald’s is not going to need more employees to make burgers.
 And there are many examples i.e. newspapers, mail, food delivery, Airbnb, Uber.
 You get it.
 So what are the implications for companies, brands and you.

 For companies, there’s nothing but upside – maybe.
 Lowering their cost per unit, keeping pricing the same.
 All good.
 The only challenge for them is the other five businesses competing in their space(s) can do exactly the same.
-And perhaps their customers now have less discretionary income.
+And perhaps their customers now have less discretionary income to buy their products.

 So this is not a rant against technology, or value innovation creation.
 Quite the opposite.
 Our company the Super Market Inc. has championed value innovation thinking, and customer experience design thinking for years.
 Countries and companies need to drive innovation across all sectors of their economies.